Convert HTML to PDF in Blazor

 </script>

-By executing the program, you will get the following output in the browser.
+Executing the program displays the following output in the browser.

 Browser window

-Click the Export to PDF button, and you will get the PDF document with the following output.
+Click the Export to PDF button will generate a PDF document with the following output.

 HTML to PDF Blazor output